Meet the Team and How to Find Us

 Jennifer Guffie - Early Careers Pharmacist Lead

-Jennifer Guffie has a background in hospital pharmacy (cardiothoracics, formulary and guideline development), primary care (CCG) and pharmacy publishing (Stockley’s Drug Interactions).
-Her most recent role has been at Kings College Hospital as a Training Programme Director to develop and implement the HEE LaSE funded South East London Foundation Pharmacist Vocational Training Scheme pilot (SEL FP VTS Oct 2017-Dec 2020), a multi-sector post-registration foundation training programme which integrated hospital, community pharmacy, NHS LPP and primary care placements with independent prescribing in a 3 year programme.
-Jenny works Monday to Thursday.
+Jennifer has a background in hospital pharmacy and primary care having held posts in cardiothoracics, formulary, and pharmacy publishing.
+Her most recent role has been as Training Programme Director at Kings College Hospital to develop and implement the HEE LaSE funded South East London Foundation Pharmacist Vocational Training Scheme pilot.

 Umeh Ali - Pharmacy Clinical Fellow